samirthapa20/Text-summarizer/README.md

-Text Summarizer Using Python
+#Text Summarizer Using Python

-In the Text Summarizer project, I use:
+In the project, I use  Text Summarizer using following platforms:
--Python
+a.
+Python
--Tkinter
+b.
+Tkinter
--Nltk
+c.
+Nltk
--Spacy
+d.
+Spacy